amsievert/dndnotes/mdFiles/The Return of Ileus/Session 52.md

 Halfway through the interrogation, a blood rain starts, and the party must protect the tiefling, or she will die from the acidic rain.

-At the end of the path, is a small camp where Sir Jorik and 4 cambions are resting, healing from their wounds.
+At the end of the path, is a small camp where Sir Jorik and 2 cambions and 2 merregons are resting, healing from their wounds.
 The clerics want to spare and redeem Sir Jorik, but the tiefling really wants him dead.

 If spared, Sir Jorik knows exactly where Virezzara is, otherwise he blurts out something about an Obsidian Tower before he dies.

+Virezzara is at the nearest abandoned Obsidian Palace.
+She is in the basement setting up another ritual with her Bulezau minion (minion only there if paladins still alive).

+Now that Virezzara is dead, the priests will help the party break into the the Palace of Betrayal.
+The priests repay the party by telling them about the Scar of the Penitents.
+There is a small fissure in the rock that makes up the base of the palace.
+It was allegedly made by a prisoner attempting to break out of the palace who was betrayed and killed as soon as he escaped.
+Voices echo inside the passage that remind the party members of their betrayals and regrets.
+- Astarius: The voices remind him about his sister and how he betrayed her by leaving, only to come back and get her killed.
+- Utu: The voices remind him about how his whole village was destroyed by wizards yet he works alongside wizards and didn't burn down the Sanctum, betraying his home.
+- Holfog: The voices remind him about how he is betraying his family by doing evil things without even getting money from it.
+- Helia: The voices remind her about how she betrayed her whole village by learning magic and betrayed Pylantos by not being there when he died
+- Saraq: The voices remind him about how he abandoned his tribe and his mother, leaving her to get usurped by the other families.

+Once inside the palace, the party is in the dungeon.
+Here, there is a wraith that offers to guide them through the palace, at a certain point, the wraith betrays them and 2 more wraiths ambush the party.

+Outside Berzir's throne room is an indoor garden with gross-looking, overgrown thorn plants.
+An Erinyes guards the gates to the throne room.
+She asks the party who they are and what they are here for.
+If any lies are told in the presence of the plants, the start growing out towards the source of the lie.
+The Erinyes' name is Tholak, and she is here because she is also a pact breaker from the Scourge.
+There is a small chance that she can be persuaded to betray Berzir, in which case he has a Goristro underling that the Erinyes takes out by tackling it out the giant stained-glass window behind Berzir's throne.
+If pissed off, she will fight the party however.